A Colorado River Overview:

 Overview of the Colorado River

-The basin is divided into the Upper Basin, which includes Colorado, New Mexico, Utah, and Wyoming, and the Lower Basin, which includes Arizona, California, and Nevada.
-The 1 river and its tributaries are a vital water source for these seven states and also serve parts of Mexico.
+The Basin is divided at Lee Ferry, Arizona, into the Upper Basin, which includes Colorado, New Mexico, Utah, and Wyoming (the Upper Division States), and the Lower Basin, which includes Arizona, California, and Nevada (the Lower Division States).
+A small portion of Arizona is in the geographic Upper Basin and a small portion of Utah and New Mexico are in the geographic Lower Basin.
+The river and its tributaries are a vital water source for these seven States and also serve parts of Mexico.

-Within the basin reside numerous Federally Recognized Tribes, each with distinct histories and cultural ties to the region and its waters.
-These include the Navajo Nation, the Hopi Tribe, the Ute Mountain Ute Tribe, the Colorado River Indian Tribes, and many others – totaling around 30 sovereign tribal nations.
-These Tribes hold significant water rights within the basin, some of which are the most senior.
+Within the Colorado River Basin are 30 Federally Recognized Tribes, each with distinct histories and cultural ties to the region and its waters.
+These Tribes hold significant water rights within the Basin, some of which are the most senior.

-Lake Powell, created by the Glen Canyon Dam on the Utah-Arizona border, is the second-largest artificial reservoir by maximum water capacity in the United States.
-It boasts nearly 2,000 miles of shoreline and numerous canyons, making it a popular recreational area.
+Lake Powell and Glen Canyon Dam, located on the Utah-Arizona border, is the second-largest reservoir by maximum water capacity in the United States.
 Lake Powell plays a critical role in regulating water flow from the Upper Basin to the Lower Basin.

 Laws that Shape the River